Let’s know more about the Enlightenment Stupa of Benalmadena, the largest Buddhist temple in Western world, but let me first add an introduction.

 A couple of weeks ago, the good weather during the weekend invited for a relaxed stroll along the seashore; one of my favourite occupations on Saturday mornings when not visiting Benalmadena during my exercise routine of the weekends.
 This weekend was different, I had a drive through the highway A-7 for visiting a friend who lives in Benalmadena Pueblo.

 While driving I let my eyes wander over the close by Mijas mountains; I could see in the clear weather even the golden cone of the Stupa in Benalmadena.
 I finally made my mind up to make a little excursion to that place before getting to my friend.
 The Stupa always catches my eyes when I am passing by, so this day was good enough as any other to visit it.

-A Buddhist monument in Benalmadena
+A Buddhist temple in Benalmadena